Artemys-Aptos/artemys-aptos-backend/README.md

 ### Leaderboard Endpoints

 * **GET `/generations-24h`:**  Leaderboard based on the number of generations in the last 24 hours.
-This might track the usage of prompts or the creation of AI-generated content.
+This tracks the usage of prompts or the creation of AI-generated content.
 * **GET `/streaks`:** Leaderboard based on consecutive days with generations, encouraging user engagement.
-* **GET `/xp`:** Leaderboard based on user XP, potentially earned through activities on the platform.
+* **GET `/xp`:** Leaderboard based on user XP earned through frequent activities on the platform.

 ### Social Feed Endpoints